UMD-DRASTIC/UMD-DRASTIC.github.io/vagrant.md

 This local environment is built with exactly the same Ansible playbooks that are used on real clusters.
 The resulting machines are similar enough to be useful for DRAS-TIC development and testing.

+*Note* A "deploy_local_code" variable is set in Vagrantfile passed to the Ansible playbooks.
+When set to true, Ansible will deploy local sources from directories next to drastic-deploy.
+When set to false, the master branch of DRAS-TIC code is obtained, compiled, and deployed from the online git repositories.
+Please continue to use a branch for any major feature development.

-*NOTE* When switching between git branches it may be necessary to destroy and recreate the Vagrant environment, especially since some branches use an entirely different version of Cassandra.
+*NOTE* that when switching between git branches of drastic-deploy it may be necessary to destroy and recreate the Vagrant environment, especially since some branches use an entirely different version of Cassandra.

 ## Step by Step